-The following responsibilities are a statutory requirement upon the University and failure by any employee to adhere to the following guidelines may warrant disciplinary action.
+The following responsibilities are a statutory requirement upon the University.
+Failure by any employee to adhere to the following guidelines may result in disciplinary action.

-The University may be subject to an audit by UK Visas & Immigration (UKVI) at any stage, at which point they may ask to contact any member of staff to validate our processes, so it is important that all parties are aware of their responsibilities.
+We may be subject to an audit by UK Visas & Immigration (UKVI) at any stage, and they may ask to contact any member of staff to validate our processes.
+Therefore, it is important that all parties are aware of their responsibilities.

 If your visa application is refused, you will receive a letter or an email explaining why it has been refused.
-You must let your HR Co-ordinator know immediately if your application is refused as the University will need to notify UKVI as part of its reporting obligations.
+If your application is refused, you must let your HR Co-ordinator know immediately, as we will need to notify UKVI as part of our reporting obligations.

 mobile telephone number

 These details should be kept up-to-date on Employee Self-Service.

 You must agree any leave of absence with your line manager and it must be recorded via iTrent.

 'Training & Conference' is the appropriate reason for recording your activities on iTrent whilst overseas away from the University.